20 Amazing Reasons to Become a Phlebotomy Tech

 Whenever a disaster occurs, phlebotomists jump into action.
-Blood banks and their mobile vehicles can be spotted at universities, high schools, community centers, and churches throughout the United States, with civilians donating their time and blood to people in great need.
+Blood banks and mobile vehicles can be spotted at schools, community centers, and churches with civilians donating their time and blood to others in need.

-Knowing that you assisted in saving lives of fellow Americans is a tremendous feeling and one that any certified phlebotomy technician holds dear.
+Knowing that you assisted in saving the lives of fellow Americans is a tremendous feeling that every certified phlebotomy technician appreciates.

 20) Be Proud of the Work You Do